ElizabethBrooks/CSCI301_TALabs_WWU/README.md

 ## Scheme Tips
 * The Scheme Programming section of WikiBooks has some very helpful and well written information and tips for creating symbolic expressions (s-expressions) in Scheme; https://en.wikibooks.org/wiki/Scheme_Programming
 * There are several different ways to create lists, for example; https://en.wikibooks.org/wiki/Scheme_Programming/List_Operations
-* You may also define variables for later use in Scheme expressions; https://en.wikibooks.org/wiki/Scheme_Programming/Using_Variables (Links to an external site.)
+* You may also define variables for later use in Scheme expressions; https://en.wikibooks.org/wiki/Scheme_Programming/Using_Variables
+* The following site offers a Scheme tutorial by UCSC that provides good descriptions and examples of common functions https://classes.soe.ucsc.edu/cmps112/Spring03/languages/scheme/SchemeTutorialA.html#functions